DENT5303 Complex Oral Rehabilitation 1

 - Students are able to (1) formulate an initial diagnosis and initial case assessment; evaluate treatment options and discuss these clearly with the patient; formulate a definitive treatment program; implement all stages of the treatment program; evaluate the outcome of treatment on completion of the treatment program against the initial stated objective and at developing; implement a future clinical pathway for the long-term monitoring and maintenance of the case and (2) explain aesthetic principles, such as unity and variety, balance, emphasis and focal point, rhythm, scale and proportion; describe the basic colour theories; select the shade for the restorations; and explain correct extrinsic and intrinsic staining of teeth.

-- Typically this unit is assessed in the following ways: (1) complex oral restoration written test; (2) clinical complex oral restoration written examination; and (3) clinical assessment.
+- Indicative assessments in this unit are as follows: (1) complex oral restoration written test; (2) clinical complex oral restoration written examination; and (3) clinical assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the complex oral restoration written test and clinical complex oral restoration written examination components.